Skyfighter64/ALUP/Documentation/Documentation_en-us.md

    - Memory for the Body gets allocated based on the Frame Body Size header field.
 If not possible, the Receiver sends a `OUT_OF_MEMORY` Frame Error.
 2. Receiving frame body
    - The Receiver reads in the [frame body](#frame-body) as defined in the specification.
-3. Add frame to the head of the buffer
+3. Add frame to the buffer

 #### <a name="applying-a-frame"></a>Applying a Frame

 The receiver checks the header's `command` field.
-Based on the command it executes different steps:
+Based on the command it executes different functions:
 - `NONE` `(0)`: Default Command. **Apply the frame body** colors to the LEDs.
 - `CLEAR` `(1)`: Set color of all LEDs to black.
 If present, **apply the frame body** colors to the LEDs afterwards.
 - `DISCONNECT` `(2)`: Acknowledge Frame and **Disconnect** protocol and connection.